THE BIG PICTURE ON PROCESS STRATEGY

 Process excellence is about individuals and teams working more efficiently and effectively, which necessitates a bottom-up approach to process enablement and improvement.
 Process enablement takes training, accountability, and cultural reinforcement.

 Process maturity is one of the most useful ideas to process excellence.
 It is simply the idea that every process is at a certain level of maturity starting at 1 - initial/chaotic to 5 - optimizing.
 In most companies, the majority of processes are level 1 or 2.
 The processes happen, but not consistently, and the knowledge of the process is typically in someone's head.
-Half the journey to process excellence is getting the majority of essential processes to maturity level 3 and 4, where processes are well-defined and managed.
+Half the journey to process excellence is getting the majority of essential processes to maturity levels 3 and 4, where processes are well-defined and managed.

 ANSWER THE BASIC PROCESS QUESTIONS